martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 Browse through the website, register, log in and start proposing solutions.
 <!--<img src="images/quickguide2.jpeg"  />-->

-Click on the **Quick Guide** link at the top left of the screen and view the steps to solve a request submitted by a transport user.
+Click **Quick Guide** link at the top left of the screen and view the steps to solve a request submitted by a transport user.
 &nbsp;

 &nbsp;